 Probably the most popular choice) would be proportional spacing.
 You can accomplish this with the aid of a String Spacing Ruler, available from a luthier supply, amazon, or ebay.
 The string spacing ruler from Stewart MacDonald adds .004" to the space as you go the next lower string.

 I personal prefer equal spacing; you can calculate* the length of the space by dividing the distance between the low and high E strings by 5 (there are 6 strings, 5 spaces between).
 Some people have two-pointed dividers to lay out the string positions.
 If using a ruler, for each string position, measure from one of the E strings the sum of the space lengths.
-(If you measure each one from it's previous, you will probably accumulate too much error.)
+(If you measure each one from it's previous, you could accumulate too much error.)

 My next choice (probably the most popular choice) would be proportional spacing.
 You can accomplish this with the aid of a String Spacing Ruler, available from a luthier supply, amazon, or ebay.
 You calculate proportional spacing**.